Further Revised 11/14/13

-It is still easy to make assumptions from the raw data based on this study with plants that a 12 Watt LED can at least replace a 100 watt MH of equal Kelvin ratings in aquarium applications (the TMC AquaBeam 1000; 30 Watt LED should easily replace one 175-250 Watt Metal Halide of similar rating (14,000K for example) for marine applications up to 24-30 inches in water depth.
+It is still easy to make assumptions from the raw data based on this study with plants that a 12 Watt LED can at least replace a 100 watt MH of equal Kelvin ratings in aquarium applications.
+The TMC AquaBeam 1000 or 2000; 30 Watt LED should easily replace one 175-250 Watt Metal Halide of similar rating (14,000K for example) for marine applications up to 24-30 inches in water depth.

 It is worthwhile pointing out that one needs to compare “apples to apples”, and at this current time (as of any updates) you still cannot compare a 400 watt 20,000K Metal Halide to any LED, including the TMC AquaBeam 600 Reef Blue for both output or depth penetration.
 However many modern LEDs can compare favorably with many common Metal Halides of 250 watts or under, especially for tanks under 24 inches.

 *Light Blue = Necessary PAR Spectrum of Chlorophyll

 *Lavender = Metal Halide.

 PUR from what I know, have read, and been taught is what all aquarium lighting really comes down to.
 This is not to discount the amount of PUR energy delivered as in watts.

 PUR is basically the USEFUL portion of PAR, and often many will measure PAR (with PAR, Quantum Light Meters), not realizing that these meters only measure light within the roughly 400-700nm range of PAR, NOT the exact wavelengths contained therein which are ESSENTIAL for corals and freshwater plants!